Researcher Who Stopped WannaCry Pleads Not Guilty to Creating Banking Malware

 I like your generic statement.
 You can pretty much post this anywhere involving a court case.

-Maybe he says the truth (Score:3)
+Maybe he says the truth (Score:4, Interesting)

 Re: (Score:2)